 The original Blackpool Dance Festival continued to grow and in 1953 the competitions were the North of England Amateur and Professional Championships, a Ballroom Formation Dancing Competition, the British Amateur and Professional Ballroom Championships, plus a Professional Exhibition Dancing Competition.

 As far back as the 1930s, there were strong ties with Denmark through inter-school activities with the Blackpool School of Dancing but it was in the 1950s that the influx of foreign competitors started.
 There was a special box reserved for the foreign visitors on the south balcony in the Ballroom.
-Patrons sat in this box until, by 1980, there were so many foreign competitors and spectators that the box had to be discontinued as completely impractical.
+Patrons sat in this box until, by 1980, there were so many foreign competitors and spectators that the box had to be discontinued as it was completely impractical.
 In the last few years, there have been fifty countries represented at the Festival with large numbers from Japan, Germany, Italy and the USA.

-The major change, however, was the introduction of Latin American Dancing, which made a great impact on the dancing world.
-In 1961 a British Amateur Latin American Tournament was held, followed by a Professional event in 1962.
+The introduction of Latin American Dancing made a great impact on the dancing world.
+In 1961, a British Amateur Latin American Tournament was held, followed by a Professional event in 1962.
 These two events were upgraded to Championship status in 1964.

 As more and more foreign competitors came to Blackpool, it was decided to organise a small Festival for British competitors only and in November 1975, the first British Closed Dance Festival was held in the Empress Ballroom.
 The name has now been changed to the British National Championships.

 Tragically, Mrs. Ilett died in August 1978.
 She had developed the Festival into the most famous event in the World.
 Her husband, Mr Bill Francis, took over the organisation of the Festival but, with failing health, he retired in November 1980.
 He was succeeded by Mrs. Gillian MacKenzie, who retired after the Blackpool Dance Festival, May 2004.
 The Festival organiser is now Mrs. Sandra Wilson.